takaya1337/takaya1337.github.io/htb/index.md

 So that's it, have a good time.
 <br>

 > Special notes for you "special snowflakes", by my experience I have witnessed firsthand your tendency to ask questions which a few keyboard clicks of Google search can answer easily.
 If you really have to ask, I'll be more than happy to help.
 But remember this, when you ask a question (especially a technical one) you're dealing with a human in the other end, not a search engine.
-You can watch this YouTube video to further understand what I mean: https://www.youtube.com/watch?v=53zkBvL4ZB4.
+You can watch this YouTube video to further understand what I mean: [LiveOverflow's Guide to Ask Questions](https://www.youtube.com/watch?v=53zkBvL4ZB4).
 So, think before you type.
 <br>

 |       English      |     Indonesian    |